 Prior to the consummation of the Merger, SunEdison was the indirect holder of 100% of the shares of Class B common stock of TerraForm Power and held approximately 83.9% of the combined total voting power of the holders of TerraForm Power's Class A common stock and Class B common stock.
 As contemplated by the Merger Agreement and in satisfaction of its obligations under the Settlement Agreement, SunEdison exchanged, effective immediately prior to the effective time of the Merger, all of the Class B units of Terra LLC held by it or any of its controlled affiliates for 48,202,310 Class A shares of TerraForm Power.
 Following completion of this exchange, all of the issued and outstanding shares of Class B common stock of TerraForm Power were automatically redeemed and retired.
-Pursuant to the Settlement Agreement, immediately following this exchange, the Company issued to SunEdison additional Class A shares such that immediately prior to the effective time of the Merger substance of the Merger substance of the Merger consideration election results as discussed below).
+Pursuant to the Settlement Agreement, immediately following this exchange, the Company issued to SunEdison additional Class A shares such that immediately prior to the effective time of the Merger, SunEdison and certain of its affiliates held an aggregate number of Class A shares equal to 36.9% of TerraForm Power's fully diluted share count (which was subject to proration based on the Merger consideration election results as discussed below).
 As a result of the Merger closing, TerraForm Power is no longer a controlled affiliate of SunEdison, Inc. and is now a controlled affiliate of Brookfield.